 The Office of Energy and Planning (OEP) has developed five state model floodplain ordinances, which contain the requirements as detailed in Title 44 of the Code of Federal Regulations.
-The type of model a community adopts depends on the information contained on the community’s floodplain map developed by the Federal Emergency Management Agency (FEMA).
+The type of model a community adopts depends on the information contained on the community's floodplain map developed by the Federal Emergency Management Agency (FEMA).
 The following state model ordinances contain the minimum regulations that a community must adopt to join the National Flood Insurance Program (NFIP).
-Communities are encouraged to adopt more stringent floodplain regulations, which are detailed under Community Initiatives.
-Communities that wish to customize a model ordinance are strongly encouraged to coordinate with OEP prior to the adoption of their floodplain regulations to ensure the regulations comply with FEMA’s NFIP requirements.
+Communities are encouraged to adopt more stringent floodplain regulations.
+Communities that wish to customize a model ordinance are strongly encouraged to coordinate with OEP prior to the adoption of their floodplain regulations to ensure the regulations comply with FEMA's NFIP requirements.

 - Model A – For communities with no SFHA mapped.

 - Model B – For communities with SFHA mapped which do not include any base flood elevations (e.g. Maps with only Zone A).

 - Model C – For communities with Flood Insurance Rate Maps (FIRM), which include base flood elevations (e.g. Maps with Zones A1-30 or AE).

 - Model D – For communities with Flood Insurance Rate Maps (FIRM), which include base flood elevations and regulatory floodways (e.g. Maps with Zones A1-30 or AE and hatched areas indicating floodways).